syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 ### Customize chart background

-The Chart background can be customized by using the **Background** property of the Chart.
+The chart background can be customized by using the **Background** property.
 To customize the chart border, use **Border** option of the chart.

 {% highlight cshtml %}